fennifith/RadialLayout/README.md

-RadialLayout is a scrollable-ish view that arranges images in circles extending from the center of the screen.
+RadialLayout is a scrollable-ish view that arranges images in circles extending from the center of the screen that was originally made for [Lemonade](https://lemonade.social).
 For demonstration and experimentation, an apk of the sample project can be downloaded [here](../../releases).

 ## Screenshots